A DAY & NIGHT OF FOOD & ADVENTURE IN IBIZA WITH RENOIR GUIDES TOUR 2

 +34 971 34 08 44

-Hostals in Spain are not like hostels in the UK and are sometimes, excellent, boutique hotels.
+Hostals in Spain are unlike hostels in the UK and are sometimes excellent boutique hotels.
 This is a very friendly hostal, at the back of the town.
-The rooms are very clean and tidy, it also has nice size swimming Pool
+The rooms are spotless and tidy.
+There is a swimming pool.

-It also as its own car park for residents which can be a Godsend in the summer months.
+It also has a car park for residents, which can be a Godsend in the summer months.

 Returning to Formentera after many years made Jonathon relive his early favourites in music.
 These mixes have some of them.